vikramreddy0307/toxic-comment-classification/README.md

 # toxic-comment-classification
-The Kaggle competition for toxic comment classification about detection of different types of toxic comments by classifying them into one or more labels from [‘toxic’, ‘severe_toxic’, ‘obscene’, ‘threat’, ‘insult’ and ‘identity_hate’].
+The Kaggle competition for toxic comment classification about detection of different types of toxic comments by classifying them into one or more labels from
-You are provided with a large number of Wikipedia comments which have been labeled by human raters for toxic behavior.
+Data has a large number of Wikipedia comments which have been labeled by human raters for toxic behavior.
 The types of toxicity are:

 1.toxic
 2.severe_toxic